saulpw/visidata/docs/rows.md

     **or**

     c. `g"` to open a duplicate sheet which has references to all rows, and keeping the selected rows selected.
-The selection can be modified on the parent sheet and the new sheet independently, but any changes will be reflected on both sheets.
+The selection can be modified on the parent sheet and the new sheet independently, but any changes will not be reflected on both sheets.

     **or**